Feb 24, 2025

 So why the fancy name?
 How a web portal is any different from a regular web site?
 Web portals are focused on a specific target group and provide personalized experience to authorized users.
 Unlike a website which is usually built for a wide audience.

 For instance, a banking web portal offers different features and services to the bank’s customers available only upon sign-in.
 On the contrary, a website of a restaurant provides general information to all visitors (menu, contact info, news, online booking, etc.).
 As you can guess, portals are more complex and functional compared to websites.
-As a result, the cost of building a web portal is usually higher than the cost of building a simple website.
+As a result, the cost of a web portal is usually higher than the cost of a simple website.

 Why do you need a web portal in the first place?

 • Improve engagement.
-Make it ridiculously easy for your customers, partners or employees to discover your services and products and solve their needs online.
-Be it booking appointments, making orders or filling applications online, web portals help improve engagement and boost loyalty.
+Make it ridiculously easy for your customers, partners, or employees to discover your services and products and solve their needs online.
+Be it booking appointments, making orders, or filling applications online, web portals help improve engagement and boost loyalty.

 • Automate processes.
 Reduce waste and inefficiencies by connecting different data sources and services in one place.